yuchen404/hiyuchen.github.io/content/authors/admin/_index.md

 ## About Me

+Hi!
+I am a forth-year Ph.D. student in the School of Information Science and Technology (SIST) at ShanghaiTech University.
-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+#<!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->